-"That's enough for today," Richochet bellowed from the side of the ring.
+"That's enough for today," Ricochet bellowed from the side of the ring.
 "Jones, Archer, Blake and Hawkins," he called out mine and Jax's names, along with a couple of other boys.
 "I'll see you, boys, next week.
-As for the rest of you...better luck next year," he commiserated, unapologetically.
+As for the rest of you...
+Better luck next year," he commiserated, unapologetically.

 It felt as if the air expelled from my lungs all at once and my knees gave way beneath me.
 I managed to correct myself, swaying on my feet and staggered over to where my dad was waiting, his face beaming with pride.
 I collapsed against the rusty mesh, panting with exhaustion.